open-wc/blog-posts/2019-11-storybook-for-web-components-on-steroids/README.md

 Everything works, everyone is happy - life is good.

 Fast forward 12 months and we got a new CIO.
 A new wind is blowing and with it a prosperous opportunity to work on a second app.
-The breeze however demands that this time it is written in Angular.
+The breeze, however, demands that this time it is written in Angular.
 No, problem - we are professionals and off we go working on the new app.
 Pretty early we see a similar pattern as before - components everywhere and we need a way to work and demo them individually.
 Ah we think that's easy we already have a system for that 😬 We give our best - but the angular components just don't wanna work well together with the vue demo app 😭.